angular/angular/aio/content/guide/router-tutorial-toh.md

   In this example, the redirect is in a top level route so the *remaining* URL and the  *entire* URL are the same thing.

   The other possible `pathMatch` value is `'prefix'` which tells the router to match the  redirect route when the remaining URL begins with the redirect route's prefix  path.
-  This doesn't apply to this sample app because if the `pathMatch` value were `'prefix'`,   every URL would match `''`.
+  This doesn't apply to this sample application because if the `pathMatch` value were `'prefix'`,   every URL would match `''`.

   Try setting it to `'prefix'` and clicking the `Go to sidekicks` button.
   Since that's a bad URL, you should see the "Page not found" page.